 If the Discharger can demonstrate that the project will incorporate at least one of the following measures, the Discharger may propose for Central Coast Water Board approval a reduction in compensatory mitigation.
 The Discharger must quantify the degree to which the measure or measures are incorporated into the project and demonstrate that the proposed compensatory mitigation reduction is commensurate with the beneficial use benefits derived from incorporating the measure or measures.

+Conducting vegetation or sediment removal or maintenance in a manner that improves the functions and benefits of surface waters of the state and riparian areas within the project area as demonstrated by comparison to a representative reference site or improvement in the project area’s Riparian Rapid Assessment Method score.

 Conducting vegetation or sediment removal or maintenance in a mosaic by either conducting programmatic vegetation or sediment removal or management at individual activity locations in a manner that maintains spatial heterogeneity, interspersion, and vertical biotic structure complexity or conducting programmatic vegetation or sediment removal or management in a rotation such that different stages of regrowth are allowed in a manner that maintains habitat complexity over the total project area.

 Installing compensatory mitigation such that it connects riparian areas to establish a continuous riparian corridor.